UMM-CSci-Systems/C-programming-arrays/README.md

 never free up any of the memory you allocate while solving the problem in a manner that is otherwise entirely correct.
 This is where `valgrind` is extremely helpful, as it will identify these kinds of memory problems even if the tests pass.

 :bangbang: One non-obvious, but important, place to look for memory leaks is in the test code.
 If the test code calls some function `f()` that returns an array or string that is allocated somewhere in `f` (or a function `f` calls), then that memory is lost if the test code doesn't free up that returned array.
 So if `valgrind` says there's a leak where some memory is allocated in a function and then returned to the test code, then the fix is _in the test code_.
 In general we don't encourage you to fiddle with the test code (you could always just change the test code to say everything passes!), but if the memory leaks to the test code, then that's where the fix has to be made.

 ## Getting started

-You should first fork this repository to get the starter code, and remember to add any collaborators right away.
-You should then clone the repository to whatever machine you're going to work on.

 There are several directories here, one for each project.
-We would recommend doing them in the order listed below; there's no overwhelming reason that you need to do them in any particular order, however, and it would be far better to move on to the next one rather than get buried in one and not make any progress.
+We would recommend doing them in the order listed below; there's no overwhelming reason that you need to do them in any particular order, however, and it would be far better to move on to the next one rather than get stuck in one and not make any progress.

 The basic structure for each project is (for an imaginary project `foo`):